-Lot Area - The total horizontal area included within lot lines exclusive of street or highway right-of-way and easements of access.
+Lot Area - The total horizontal area included within lot lines.

 Lot Area (Useable) - Lot area suitable for septic fields.
 The area within the lot lines which is a contiguous or non-contiguous area suitable for a septic field, well, house and access.
-This area does not include areas such as public right-of-ways or land within riparian buffers, flood hazard areas, or floodways unless allowed by the Watershed Ordinance.
+This area does not include areas such as public right-of-ways or land within riparian buffers, flood hazard areas, orfloodways., or steep slopes.